-Leadership accountability feels difficult for executives.
+Leadership accountability can feel difficult for executives.
 This feeling is often based on a misconception that accountability is akin to punishment, according to Vistage speaker and Master Chair Greg Bustin.

-But accountability isn’t punishment, he said — it’s a choice.
+But accountability isn’t punishment, he said — leadership accountability is a choice.

 “How people choose to be accountable is a matter of how important their goal is,” said Bustin, who wrote Accountability: The Key to Driving a High-Performance Culture.